 G1T48 is a potential best-in-class oral SERD, which we plan to develop as a monotherapy and in combination with CDK4/6 inhibitors (including lerociclib) for the treatment of ER+, HER2- breast cancer.
 We believe we are in a unique position as the only emerging biopharmaceutical company with both a wholly owned oral SERD and oral CDK4/6 inhibitor, a validated combination approach in ER+, HER2- breast cancer.
-Based on compelling preclinical efficacy and safety data, we filed an Investigational New Drug application (IND) with the U.S. Food and Drug Administration (FDA) in the fourth quarter of 2017.
-In 2018, the Company initiated a Phase 1/2a clinical trial in ER+, HER2- and expects to report preliminary Phase 1 data in the third quarter of 2019.
-Pending results from the Phase 1/2a trial, G1 is planning to initiate randomized trials of G1T48 as both monotherapy and in combination with oral CDK4/6 inhibitors.
+Based on compelling preclinical efficacy and safety data, we filed an Investigational New Drug application (IND) with the FDA in the fourth quarter of 2017.
+In 2018, the Company initiated a Phase 1/2a clinical trial in ER+, HER2- breast cancer.
+Data from the Phase 1 portion of this trial were presented at the ESMO 2019 Congress, showing that G1T48 was well tolerated and demonstrated evidence of anti-tumor activity in heavily pre-treated patients.
+Based on these data, G1 is planning to initiate a pivotal trial of G1T48 in combination with an oral CDK4/6 inhibitor in 2020.